Pregnancy and MS Choices booklet

 Colostrum harvesting

-If you wish to breastfeed but restarting treatment postpartum has been advised which is preventing you from doing so, perhaps you may wish to look into antenatal colostrum harvesting.
+If you wish to breastfeed but restarting treatment postpartum has been advised and is preventing you from doing so, perhaps you may wish to investigate the potential benefits of antenatal colostrum harvesting.
 This can be beneficial for those who require medications which are incompatible with breastfeeding right after birth.

-Antenatal colostrum harvesting involves hand expressing milk (colostrum) in the last couple of weeks of pregnancy only.
-It mustn’t be started too early.
+The process involves hand expressing milk which your body produces, known as colostrum, in the last couple of weeks of pregnancy only.
+It must not be started too early.
 Your midwife can advise on the best time to start.
-Always be guided by your obstetric team and discuss with them if you would like to harvest your colostrum.
+Always be guided by your obstetric team and speak with them if you would like to harvest your colostrum.

 Expressing